TheSagess/Simple-IRC-Client/README.md

-# Simple IRC Client
+# A simple IRC Client

- Its jus a simple IRC client
++ Please Note I do not support wrongful use, this is a project made for fun

++ Preety simpel to run jus understand basic python